To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 - Varicella: A varicella vaccination (or proof of immunization or a positive varicella titer).

-- Tetanus Toxoid: Proof of tetanus vaccine conducted within the last 10 years (or proof of immunization).
+- Tetanus Toxoid (TDAP or DTAP): Proof of tetanus vaccine conducted within the last 10 years (or proof of immunization).

 - Flu Vaccine: Proof of Flu Vaccine or signed waiver form.